This article has links to products and services we love, which we may make commission from.

 The crowds are gone, the temperatures are crisp and pleasant, and the aspens provide yellow pops of cheery color.

-In South Lake Tahoe, Taylor Creek Visitor Center is a terrific location to learn some history and see bursts of yellow and orange fall colors.
+In South Lake Tahoe, Taylor Creek Visitor Center is a terrific location to learn history and see bursts of yellow and orange fall colors.

 Taylor Creek has two popular trails–Rainbow Trail and Lake of the Sky Trail.

-Each trail provides a spectacular view of Mt Tallac in the fall.
+Each trail provides a spectacular view of Mt.
+Tallac in the fall.

 Nature exhibits and views underneath Taylor Creeks make this an excellent place for children.

-Take a drive along highway 89 (Emerald Bay Rd) still in the Taylor Creek area on the way to Emerald Bay; on both sides, aspens are showing off their bright pops of yellow and orange.
+Take a drive along Highway 89 (Emerald Bay Rd), still in the Taylor Creek area, on the way to Emerald Bay; on both sides, aspens are showing off their bright pops of yellow and orange.

 Fallen Leaf Lake